shooshx/ArNavNav/README.md

 TBD
 - finalize base features
+- add agent radius consideration in A*
+- reduce allocation and small objects
 - extract polylines from terrain mesh
-- reduce allocation and small objects
+- more accurate A* - not between mid-segments
 - better GUI for defining the scene
-- more accurate A* - not between mid-segments
 - connect different meshes to make floors?